ljvmiranda921/ljvmiranda921.github.io/notebook/_posts/2023-02-04-tagalog-pipeline.md

 The results can be seen in the table below:

+{% include table-caption.html caption="Performance comparison between a monolingual and multilingual language model.
+Evaluated on the development set." %}

 | Language Model        | Precision                | Recall                   | F1-score                 |
 |-----------------------|--------------------------|--------------------------|--------------------------|
 | roberta-tagalog-large | **0.91±0.01** | **0.91±0.02** | **0.91±0.01** |